-Cleaning the surface of wood with a polyurethane sealer can be challenging.
-You will want to clean with the proper techniques to ensure longevity of your wood and brilliance of your wood piece.
+Cleaning the surface of the wood with a polyurethane sealer can be challenging.
+You will want to clean with the proper techniques to ensure the longevity of your wood and the brilliance of your wood piece.
 How to clean and maintain your polyurethane wood is important and will serve you well with minor techniques.

 Cleaning your polyurethane wood is a simple process.
 You need to perform regular maintenance.
 Dusting or cleaning with regular dust cleaning products is best.
 Do not use anything wet.
 If more cleaning is needed use a steam applicator or a damp cloth with distilled white vinegar, glass cleaner heavily diluted with water.